 Join us for a talk with artists Tania Candiani and the collective Calderón & Piñeros as they reflect on their filmic explorations of rivers, infrastructures and thwarted dreams of progress.

-Narrated through a DC-3 plane, La Decanatura’s film Volando bajo (Flying Low) reminds us how territories resist processes of modernisation.
-Despite their obsolescence and constant threat of crashing, these World War II airplanes still connect Colombian communities living in remote areas and have become metaphors of thwarted promises of progress.
+Narrated through a DC-3 plane, Calderón & Piñeros’ film Volando bajo (Flying Low) reminds us how territories resist processes of modernisation.
+Despite their obsolescence and constant threat of crashing, these World War II airplanes still connect Colombian communities living in remote areas and have become metaphors of frustrated promises of progress.

-Tania Candiani’s video takes us on a journey down the Magdalena River, to the city of Honda, through the infrastructure works that have shaped the landscape.
+Tania Candiani’s video takes us on a journey down the Magdalena River, to the city of Honda in Colombia.
 Her film reflects on the role of modernisation and technological advancements, mediated through the artist’s personal experience in a narrative reminiscent of a diary or passage through the river.

-This event is in English, moderated by guest-curator and artist Emilio Chapela.
-Booking details to follow.
+This event is moderated by co-curator and artist Emilio Chapela.

-Image credit: La Decanatura, still from Volando bajo, 2020.
+Image credit: Calderón & Piñeros, still from Volando bajo, 2020.